 A credit card is a type of payment card that provides a line of credit to the cardholder.
-The issuer essentially loans money to the cardholder for every purchase that is made, and the cardholder is expected to repay the issuer at the end of each month.
+The issuer essentially loans money to the cardholder for every purchase that is made, and the cardholder is expected to repay the issuer at the end of each statement cycle.

 What is the Difference Between a Credit Card and Debit Card?